 The credit card company will also ask for your estimated total annual income.
 Most of the time, the company will take you at your word, but it might request proof (such as recent pay stubs or a W-2) in certain situations.
 You will also need to note on the application whether you’re employed, unemployed, self-employed, a student, disabled, retired, or military.

 The credit card company considers your income when deciding whether to approve your application and to determine your credit limit.
 However, you don’t have to report all of your income on the credit card application.
 For example, you generally can exclude alimony or child support, if you don’t want it considered as a basis for repaying the debt.
 But, excluding income on the application won’t help you qualify for the card.

 Your Living Situation

 Sometimes a credit card company will ask if you are a homeowner, renter, or living with others.
 The company might also ask how much you pay in monthly mortgage payments or rent.

 These questions help the credit card company assess your financial stability and calculate how much money you’ll have available to repay your credit card debt.
 Credit reports don’t contain rental information, so the credit card company must gather this data on the application.
 Mortgage information, on the other hand, is contained in credit reports.
 Credit card companies often ask about mortgage payments to double check your answer against the reports.

 Questions for Your Attorney

-- Can I refuse to allow my card company access to such personal information?
+- Can I get a credit card if I refuse to give the card company some of my personal information?